US STOCKS-Wall St higher as health care stocks bounce back

 U.S. companies reporting quarterly earnings on Tuesday include Costco and Diamond Foods.

-Shares of Phoenix Cos more than doubled to $32.69 after the life insurer agreed to be taken private by Nassau Reinsurance.
+Shares of Phoenix Cos more than doubled to $32.73 after the company agreed to be acquired by Nassau Reinsurance.

-The S&P 500 index showed one new 52-week high and 55 new lows, while the Nasdaq recorded eight new highs and 200 new lows.
+The S&P 500 index showed one new 52-week high and 52 new lows, while the Nasdaq recorded four new highs and 178 new lows.
 (Reporting by Abhiram Nandakumar and Sweta Singh in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)